Statistics for HCI: Making Sense of Quantitative Data.

 OUT NOW!: Order Here!

-Part of the Morgan & Claypool series Synthesis Lectures on Human-Centered Informatics.
+Part of the Morgan & Claypool (now Springer) series Synthesis Lectures on Human-Centered Informatics.

-Full online glossary and other materials under preparation.
+Full online glossary and other materials available.
 See also the videos and other material on this site.

 About the book